RishiGC25/PythonExercises_And_PracticeProblems/README.md

 Create a food log file and an exercise log file for each client.
 Ask the user whether they want to log or retrieve client data.
 Write a function that takes the user input of the client's name.
-After the client's name is entered, it will display a message as "What you want to log- Diet or Exercise".
+After the client's name is entered, it will display a message as "What you want to log- Diet or Exercise?".

 Use function
 def getdate():